 - Cook pasta according to package instructions to al dente.
 Pasta should be firm to the bite, not soft.
 It will continue to soften when baked.

-- White pasta cooks, combine marinara sauce, undrained canned diced tomatoes, softened cream cheese, Italian seasoning, and garlic powder in a very large bowl.
+- While pasta cooks, combine marinara sauce, undrained canned diced tomatoes, softened cream cheese, Italian seasoning, and garlic powder in a very large bowl.
 Stir until well combined.
 To soften cream cheese, cook unwrapped block in the microwave for about 45-60 seconds.

 - When pasta is cooked, drain then add it to the bowl with marinara sauce.
 Stir gently until pasta is well coated.